Your Helpful Guide to Safe Medications During Pregnancy

 Prenatal exposure to acid-suppressive medications and allergic disease

 Some studies in animals and adults found that exposure to PPIs or HRAs resulted in allergic sensitization.
-This prompted scientists to look for an association between prenatal exposure to these medications and the development of allergy during childhood.
+This prompted scientists to look for an association between prenatal exposure to these medications and the development of allergies during childhood.

 So far, a bunch of observational studies have looked at this possibility.
 These studies usually look at medical records from moms who were prescribed PPIs and/or HRAs during pregnancy and from moms who weren’t prescribed them.
 Then the studies evaluate whether the number of children that developed disease is greater for those moms who were prescribed the medications compared to those who weren't.